thma/LtuPatternFactory/README.md

 In mathemathics a set with an associative binary operation is a [Semigroup](https://en.wikipedia.org/wiki/Semigroup).

-We can thus make our type `Test` an instance of the typeclass `Semigroup` with the following declaration:
+We can thus make our type `Test` an instance of the type class `Semigroup` with the following declaration:

 ```haskell
 instance Semigroup Test where